Supporting the Lyft Community in Canada

 Patients who need non-emergency rides to get to treatment: Due to COVID-19, transportation for cancer patients has become more challenging.
 We are working with the Canadian Cancer Society to offer ride credit to patients who need to get to treatment in Vancouver.

 Families and seniors: In Metro Vancouver, Lyft is working with United Way on its Better at Home and Local Love Food Hubs programs to provide seniors and families access to rides.
 Lyft is also donating ride credit to KidSafe BC to enable families to access KidSafe’s food pantries and bring enough groceries home to their families.
+In Ontario, Lyft is working with Big Brothers Big Sisters of Toronto and Children’s Aid Society of Toronto to provide families and program participants access to rides.

 Essential workers: To help staff get to their critical jobs and to essential services, we’re offering ride credit through LyftUp to organizations, including the following: